shopware/docs/products/editions/community-edition/README.md

 and include the [Core](../../../concepts/framework/architecture/core.md) , [Storefront](../../../concepts/framework/architecture/storefront.md)
 , [Administration](../../../concepts/framework/architecture/administration.md)
 and [Elasticsearch](../../../concepts/framework/architecture/elasticsearch.md).
+Beside that, there is also a `Recovery` directory, which provides the opportunity to interactively update, install and maintain Shopware throughout the browser.
 If you want to start developing with Shopware 6, there are two setup templates and preparatory/installation steps explained [here](../../../guides/installation/overview.md#setup-templates).

 ## Contribution